 A variety of learning and teaching strategies will be used to cater for the individual needs of students on the programme.
-These strategies may include lectures, seminars, workshops, small group activity, self-assessment, case studies, library based resources, clinical skills sessions, virtual learning, simulation and practice-based learning.
+These strategies may include lectures, seminars, workshops, small group activity, self-assessment, case studies, library based resources, clinical skills sessions, virtual learning, simulation, and practice-based learning.

-In addition to academic based learning in a modern university setting you will have the opportunity to experience over 1000 hours of practice-based learning in a variety of clinical settings.
+In addition to academic-based learning in a modern university setting students will have the opportunity to experience over 1,000 hours of practice-based learning in a variety of clinical settings.

 Contact Hours and Independent Study